 Groupon was a tremendous success in many ways.
 It served millions of customers and countless businesses.
 It went public and generated economic value for stakeholders.

 But ultimately, at least in the restaurant community, the indelible perception of Groupon is something less than it could’ve been.
 It has become the poster child for a toxic form of discounting that is ultimately detrimental.

 What happened?
 I believe (one man’s humble opinion) that Groupon failed to properly define its community.
 Groupon seemed to put the majority of focus on discount-buying customers, without thoughtfully addressing the needs of merchants.

-What does this have to do with Premium?
+What does this have to do with Offline?
 Well, sometimes it’s useful to define a product or service by first defining what it is not.

-Let me just say this bluntly: Premium is not a “fancy Groupon.”
-Premium is a new kind of subscription that gets you out, about, and exploring your city.
+Let me just say this bluntly: Offline is not a “fancy Groupon.”
+Offline is a new kind of subscription that gets you out, about, and exploring your city.

 We’re also a local community made up of members and businesses that interact with each other, face-to-face, thousands of times each month.
 It’s critical to understand that our community is more than just members, and it is meant to become a service that members and businesses both love.

 If we can pull that off, we can actually make cities better.
 When thousands of people are trying new things every month and businesses are benefiting from steady streams of new, high-quality customers, the local economy is inevitably strengthened:

 In every Offline newsletter you’ll notice a section that tells that story.
 Jointly, across Raleigh and Durham, the impact we’ve had over the last 15 months is truly inspiring.